 II.
-Fiscal Year 2014 Project Funding
+Fiscal Year 2015 Project Funding

-Under this FY 2014 IUP, Pennsylvania intends to fund wastewater and nonpoint source projects with a total dollar value of \$64,425,240 (\$53,695,105 from the FY2014 CWSRF grant and \$10,730,135 from the required 20% state match of \$11,107,800).
-The remaining \$2,221,560 (\$1,843,895 in FY2014 CWSRF monies and \$377,665 in state match) will fund administrative costs.
+Under this FY 2015 IUP, Pennsylvania intends to fund wastewater and nonpoint source projects with a total dollar value of \$66,742,800 (\$55,619,000 from the FY2015 CWSRF grant and \$11,123,800 from the required 20% state match.
+Pennsylvania reserves the authority to decide in the future which methodology to use for Administration, though it likely will be 1/5th of the net.
+For this year, Pennsylvania is not taking any funds for Administration.
 This IUP also includes funds received from loan repayments and interest earnings.
 Please refer to the Sources and Uses Chart in Attachment 1 for use by project.
-A minimum of \$5,553,900 has been reserved for allocation to "Green Infrastructure" projects consistent with the EPA Guidance, "2012 Clean Water and Drinking Water State Revolving Fund 10% Green Project Reserve:
+A minimum of \$5,561,900 has been reserved for allocation to "Green Infrastructure" projects consistent with the EPA Guidance, "2012 Clean Water and